Zipliks/rmod/README.md

 # Outdated and abandoned.
-If you want update it, it's up to you.
+# If you want update it, it's up to you.
-# All languages are now free and downloadable through Connect.
+# All languages are now free.
+**Use Ubisoft Connect if you are interested in any languages other than English**

 Wanna contribute or just chat with us?
 Well, join the official discord channel!